La Ciotat: History

+The Hôtel de Ville was built as the head office of a local shipbuilding company in 1978.

 Demographics

 Commerce

 La Ciotat has a large number of offices uptown.
 These offices are a major source of employment and income for the local people through the transport, catering and other services they require.
 Also, business travelers to La Ciotat drive the local hotel business, which otherwise depends mainly on the tourism season.

 The centre has shopping malls along with branches of Carrefour and McDonald's.
-Route 10 passes through the city centre on its way to downtown from La Ciotat station.
+Route 10 passes through the city centre on its way downtown from La Ciotat station.

 Transport

-The primary mode of transport into La Ciotat is the train station, which is a ten minutes drive from the city centre.
-The SNCF train service between Marseille and Toulon stops at La Ciotat, almost every hour during the day except for the mid-day one-hour break.
+The primary mode of transport into La Ciotat is the railway station.
+The SNCF train service between Marseille and Toulon stops at La Ciotat.

 Most parts of La Ciotat are covered by its public transport bus service.
-Although buses are not very frequent, given the small population of the city they serve their purpose.
-The train station is serviced by route no. 10, 21 and 40 which all go to the La Ciotat downtown station by different routes.
-Peak time of bus operations are from 8am to 5pm when people are working in the uptown offices of La Ciotat.
-After 8pm, buses cease their operation.
-Same is the case on weekends when buses are rare even at the train station.
+The railway station is serviced by route no. 10, 21 and 40 which all go to the La Ciotat downtown station by different routes.

-Although taxis are available in La Ciotat, it is rare to hail one from the street and usually they have to be called in.
-Taxis are also hard to hire before 7am and after 8pm.
-Most call taxis are operated by individuals and are not registered with a central call service number.

-The dynamics of public transport change during the summer when La Ciotat is visited by scores of tourists.
-At that time, more taxis service the area and buses operate more frequently.

 Route des Crêtes

 Cap Canaille 394 metres (1,293 feet), between La Ciotat and Cassis, is one of the highest maritime bluffs in Europe.
-The route des crêtes is a coast road between the two towns that passes over this cliff.
+The route des crêtes is a coastal road between the two towns that passes over this cliff.